howisjames/howisjt-com/content/posts/travel-mississippi-ocean-springs.md

 ### Charnley-Norwood House

-Further east beyond Shearwater Pottery is the **Bon Silene** cottage residence designed in 1890 by a young **Frankl Lloyd Wright** while under the employ of **Louis Sullivan**.
+Further east beyond Shearwater Pottery is the **Bon Silene** cottage residence designed in 1890 by **Louis Sullivan** aided by his employee, a young **Frank Lloyd Wright**.
 It was a vacation residence for Chicago lumber magnates: Charnley and later Norwood.
-It burned and was rebuilt in 1897 to the original design by Norwood with Sullivan's direction.
-Katrina damaged the house.
-It was purchased by the State and restored in 2013.
+The home burned and was rebuilt in 1897 to the original design by Norwood with Sullivan's direction.
+More recently, hurricane Katrina damaged the house.
+It was then purchased by the State and restored in 2013.

 See the [Mississippi Gulf Coast National Heritage Area](https://msgulfcoastheritage.ms.gov/historic/historic-homes/charnley-norwood-house/) to schedule a free tour. heritage@dmr.ms.gov | 228-234-7298